eProsima/Micro-CDR/README.md

 ### Endianness
 *MicroCDR* supports little and big endianness.
-The configuration can be done by cmake with the cmake `__BIG_ENDIAN__` variable.
+The **machine endianness** can be set by the cmake variable: `CONFIG_BIG_ENDIANNESS`.
-A `0` value implies that the serialization will performed into a little endian machine, and `1` into a big endian machine.
+By default, if this varible is `OFF` which means that the machine endianness is little endianness.

-The default endianness serialization can be choosen by setting the `endianness` parameter of a `ucdrBuffer`  to `UCDR_BIG_ENDIANNESS` or `UCDR_LITTLE_ENDIANNESS`.
+The `ucdrBuffer` endianness can be set by the `endianness` parameter of the structure to `UCDR_BIG_ENDIANNESS` or `UCDR_LITTLE_ENDIANNESS`.
-Also, there are a functions that allow to force an endianness in their serialization/deserialization.
+Also, there are a functions that allow to force an endianness independiently of the `ucdrBuffer` endianness in their serialization/deserialization.
-These functions contains the name `endiannness` in their signature.
+These functions contains the name `endianness` in their signature.

 ### Error
 All serialization/deserialization functions return a boolean indicating the result of their operations.